plemeri/InSPyReNet/README.md

 ## 5. Checkpoints

-* If you want to try our trained checkpoints below, please make sure to locate `latest.pth` file to the [correct location](https://github.com/plemeri/InSPyReNet/blob/217d7d4944506870a60987533af685140a0bc642/configs/InSPyReNet_SwinB.yaml#L72).
+Note: If you want to try our trained checkpoints below, please make sure to locate `latest.pth` file to the [Test.Checkpoint.checkpoint_dir](https://github.com/plemeri/InSPyReNet/blob/217d7d4944506870a60987533af685140a0bc642/configs/InSPyReNet_SwinB.yaml#L72).

 ### Trained with LR dataset only (DUTS-TR, 384 X 384)